vmware-archive/gcp-env-bootstrap/README.md

 ## Multiple environments

+__Please be aware, due to potential for update conflicts, this approach is only current recommended for the multi-project configuration.__

 Use [tmux](https://en.wikipedia.org/wiki/Tmux) to bring up multiple environments at once.
 It is also helpful to persist logs using the tee command.